python/cpython/Doc/c-api/init.rst

 .. cfunction:: PyGILState_STATE PyGILState_Ensure()

-   Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of its thread lock.
+   Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.
 This may be called as many times as desired by a thread as long as each call is matched with a call to :cfunc:`PyGILState_Release`.
 In general, other thread-related APIs may be used between :cfunc:`PyGILState_Ensure` and :cfunc:`PyGILState_Release` calls as long as the thread state is restored to its previous state before the Release().
 For example, normal usage of the :cmacro:`Py_BEGIN_ALLOW_THREADS` and :cmacro:`Py_END_ALLOW_THREADS` macros is acceptable.

    The return value is an opaque "handle" to the thread state when :cfunc:`PyGILState_Ensure` was called, and must be passed to